Sharing Web Archives via Peer-to-Peer Networks

 When an archive is being shared, the sharing menu is available, along with the Stop Sharing button.

-• Copy IPFS URL will copy the unique ipfs:// URL for this web archive.
-The URL contains a unique hash which identifies this shared copy.
+URL for this web archive.
+The URL contains a unique hash which identifies this shared copy. -

 How it works / Caveats